 Financial liabilities, which include deposit liabilities, accrued interest and other expenses, and other liabilities (except retirement benefit liability and other taxes payable), are recognized when the Bank becomes a party to the contractual terms of the instrument.
-All interest-related charges incurred on a financial liability are recognized as an expense in statement of income as part of Interest Expense in the statement of income.
+All interest-related charges incurred on a financial liability are recognized as an expense in the statement of income as part of Interest Expense.